compulim/generator-azure-web-app/README.md

 #### Thru MSDeploy

-Deploying thru MSDeploy is uncommon, but it is required when you prefer CI/CD using other tools, e.g. [VSTS Release Management](https://www.visualstudio.com/en-us/features/release-management-vs.aspx).
+Deploying thru MSDeploy is uncommon, but it is required when you prefer CI/CD using other tools, such as [VSTS Release Management](https://www.visualstudio.com/en-us/features/release-management-vs.aspx).

 1. Pack the deployment as a MSDeploy ZIP file, run `npm run pack`
 2. Download publish settings file, either from [Azure Dashboard](https://portal.azure.com/) or using [Azure PowerShell](https://msdn.microsoft.com/en-us/library/dn385850(v=nav.70).aspx)